Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

 - Duke's games this year have hit the over on two of three set point totals (66.7%).

-- The Blue Devils put up 34.3 points per game, comparable to the 36.0 per matchup the Jayhawks allow.
+- The Blue Devils rack up 34.3 points per game, comparable to the 36.0 per outing the Jayhawks surrender.

-- When Duke churns out more than 433.0 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Duke piles up more than 433.0 yards, the team is 1-1 against the spread and 1-1 overall.

-- This year, the Blue Devils have turned the ball over five times, two more than the Jayhawks' takeaways (3).

 - Find the latest spread and moneyline odds for Duke at SISportsbook.